The Unlawful Internet Gambling Act (UIGEA) Explained

 The UIGEA was passed in the House of Representatives on 5-4-2006, strategically attached to the Safe Port Act in order to guarantee its passing.
-It was then passed in the Senate under title VII of the "Port Security Improvement Act of 2006" on Setember 14, 2006.
+It was then passed in the Senate under title VII of the "Port Security Improvement Act of 2006" on September 14, 2006.
 President Bush signed it into law on October 13, 2006, becoming the law of the land.
-The legislation can be found at 31 U.S. Code § 5361 and 31 U.S. Code § 5367.

 Despite popular belief, this law does not prohibit US players from participating in online gambling.
 In fact, it doesn't prohibit US players from doing anything.
 This is because it does not target or address player activity.
 The law is directed at online gambling site operators and payment processors with the intent of curtailing money laundering, fraud and other illegal financial crimes being committed through online gambling activities.